m-kovalsky/Fabric/README.md

 # Fabric
 The following code snippets may be executed in a [Microsoft Fabric notebook](https://learn.microsoft.com/fabric/data-engineering/how-to-use-notebook).
-These scripts leverage the Semantic Link (a.k.a.
+These scripts primarily leverage the semantic-link (a.k.a.
 SemPy) library.

 This repo is intended to help business intelligence analysts/developers and data scientists become more familiar with notebooks (and therefore Python) in Microsoft Fabric and the potential benefits of using the Semantic Link library.